 The cost of Sub-share Certificates purchased and retired is charged to net proceeds from all sources.
-Net income per Sub-share Certificate is based on the weighted average number of Sub-share Certificates in Certificates of Proprietary Interest and equivalent Sub-share Certificates of Proprietary Interest outstanding during each period (8,197,632 in 2015, 8,397,314 in 2014 and 8,601,171 in 2013).
+Net income per Sub-share Certificate is based on the weighted average number of Sub-share Certificates in Certificates of Proprietary Interest and equivalent Sub-share Certificates of Proprietary Interest outstanding during each period (7,989,030 in 2016, 8,197,632 in 2015 and 8,397,314 in 2014).